Tuesday, December 7, 2021

 The Caddis larva.
 Image by Cat Toy, Togens Pro Staff.

 Caddis larva are resemblant to a small grub, and they are very susceptible at this stage.
 They develop through five instars as an aquatic larva.
 At the end of the larval stage, the caddis will seal itself in a casing retreat to undergo the development changes of two to three weeks.
 They produce a safe, protective case out of silk and debris usually from leaves, sand, gravel, and sticks.
-Caddis will remain and dwell in this stage generally a year.
-When it is time to pupate, they will secure of their casing.
+Caddis will remain and dwell in this stage generally nine to ten months When it is time to pupate, they will secure of their casing.
 This is dependent upon the optimal time of day and water temperatures to emerge.

 Caddis larva.
 Image by Cat Toy, Togens Pro Staff.